hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 The third point is that elasticities can be interpreted as a ratio of relative changes.
 This can be illustrated with a simple example.
-Let's say that given a reaction `S_1 \rightarrow S_2`, we discover that the elasticity `\varepsilon^v_{s_1}` has a value of 3.0.
+Let's say that for a given reaction `S_1 \rightarrow S_2`, we discover that the elasticity `\varepsilon^v_{s_1}` has a value of 3.0.
+What does this tell us?

-This can be interpreted as follows by rearranging the approximation on the right as follows:
+This can be interpreted by rearranging the approximation on the right of equation :eq:`eqn_elastdef` as follows:

 .. math::